Connecting Your Tools and Integrations

 Tip

 Tools that post public replies to customers show a clear warning when you switch them on.
 Don't enable customer-visible write tools on an autonomous agent unless you've thoroughly tested it in chat first.
-You can also disable a tool at the connector level — go to the connector, scroll to its tool list, and switch it off at the source so no agent can use it.

 Available Integrations